The Shadow of the Pyramid

 Also won "FINALIST" in the READERS' FAVORITE BOOK AWARDS 2017

-Max, a cat unlike any other you might encounter, is terrified of Egyptian mummies.
-He is, therefore, extremely nervous to find himself transported back in time to ancient Egypt alongside his owners, Joe and Jemima Lancelot, and their friend, Charlie.
-The twins are still hoping to find their missing parents who are trapped somewhere in the past, having lost the key which would bring them home.
-Arriving at the court of Tutankhamun the children uncover a deadly plot to assassinate the young pharaoh.
-Can they save his life and will they manage to escape before the plotters discover their true identities?
+Max, a cat unlike any other you might encounter, is terrified of Egyptian mummies; so he is understandably nervous to find himself transported back in time to ancient Egypt alongside his owners, Joe and Jemima Lancelot, and their friend, Charlie.
+The twins are still hoping to find their missing parents who are trapped somewhere in the pages of history, having lost the key that would bring them home.
+Arriving at the court of Tutankhamun, the children uncover a deadly plot to assassinate the young pharaoh.
+Can they save his life, and will they manage to escape before the plotters discover their true identities?

 ‘The king must die,’ hissed the voice.
 'Make it look like an accident, but do it soon.’

 ‘What about the queen?’